iangreenleaf/blog_house/_drafts/air-conditioning.md

   - Not a lot of finish
 ---

-The other half-finished big ticket project that came with the house (besides [the chimney]({% post_url 2020-08-11-the-chimney %})) was central air conditioning.
+The other half-finished big-ticket project that came with the house (besides [the chimney]({% post_url 2020-08-11-the-chimney %})) was central air conditioning.
 The house had been fitted with supplies and a return for high-velocity air conditioning, and lines had been run for a condenser and heat exchanger, but no units had been installed.

 High velocity AC is a special system, manufactured almost exclusively by the Spacepak brand, that uses flexible supply lines that are much smaller than the ducts in your typical central air system.